DammyUPEI/Personal-Projects/README.md

-# VidGame-Projects
+# Projects
-This is a repository for all my personal Video Game projects.
+This is a repository for all my Personal Code.

-1. Project Hangman is a simple text based game I made to help improve the vocabulary of my friends who did not have English as a First Language.
+1. Project Hangman is a simple text based Hangman game I made to help improve the vocabulary of my friends who did not have English as a First Language.
 It was written using JAVA.